Max Weinberg: Success with the E Street Band

 Weinberg also played as a session musician, enjoying particular success in connection with songwriter and producer Jim Steinman.
-He drummed on the very popular 1977 Meat Loaf album, Bat Out of Hell, playing on the Steinman-penned tracks "Bat Out of Hell", "You Took the Words Right Out of My Mouth" and "Paradise by the Dashboard Light".
+He drummed on the 1977 Meat Loaf album, Bat Out of Hell, playing on the Steinman-penned tracks "Bat Out of Hell", "You Took the Words Right Out of My Mouth" and "Paradise by the Dashboard Light".
 At a point in 1983, Weinberg was featured on the number one and number two songs on the Billboard Hot 100, Bonnie Tyler's "Total Eclipse of the Heart" and Air Supply's "Making Love Out of Nothing at All", both Steinman creations.
 Weinberg also recorded with Southside Johnny and the Asbury Jukes, Gary U.S. Bonds, Ian Hunter and Carole King.

 On October 18, 1989, Springsteen unexpectedly called Weinberg to say he was dissolving the E Street Band.
 As Weinberg later said, "That's why they call him the Boss."